SKrotkih/eMia-React-Native/README.md

 Here is an entire source code application developed with using [React Native](https://facebook.github.io/react-native/docs/getting-started.html) and [Firebase](https://firebase.google.com/docs/).

-How it looks on iOS device:
+How it looks on an iOS device:

 ![reactnative_ios](https://user-images.githubusercontent.com/2775621/40759771-2bb84a6e-649c-11e8-86b2-be6e8ed46ad1.gif)